cloudops/co-website/content/english/blog/podcast-the-2030-cloud/index.md

 ---
-title: "Podcast: The 2030 Cloud"
+title: "Podcast The 2030 Cloud"
 date: "2021-02-16"
 author: "CloudOps"
 description: Ian Rae made a guest appearance on the2030.cloud podcast.
 He spoke with Rob Hirschfeld about how we can build and manage complexity.